 CE certificates can be found on the certificates page of your ABAI portal.
 CE certificates will not be available for printing/download until the event concludes and the CE has been paid for.

-Please note: ABAI does not submit CE information on your behalf; you are responsible for obtaining your certificates and submitting the necessary documentation to the appropriate organization (BACB, APA, or QABA).
+Please note: ABAI does not submit CE information on your behalf; you are responsible for obtaining your certificates and submitting the necessary documentation to the appropriate organization.

 I have a CE-related complaint.
-Whom do I talk to?
+Who do I talk to?

-Please contact email@example.com, or, if on site, visit the CE booth.
+Please contact email@example.com, or, if on site, visit the continuing education booth.